-Do you want a more traditional couch that makes the space feel very formal?
+Do you want a more traditional couch that makes space feel very formal?
 Or do you want something more fun that will let your guests know they can put their feet up and relax in your lounge if they want?

 Regardless of which direction you decide to go, the large couch should be positioned smack dab in the middle of your lounge.
-It’ll give people a place to sit while also separating your lounge from the rest of the reception area.
+It’ll give people a place to sit while also separating your room from the rest of the reception area.

 Surround the Couch with Bean Bag Chairs

 You could use regular old chairs to allow your guests to sit down.
 But why do that when you could go with bean bag chairs or bean bag lounges instead?
-From a Lambswool Bean Bag to a Samui Lounger, you can pick which bean bags you like best for your lounge.
+From a Lambswool Bean Bag to a Samui Lounger, you can pick which bean bags you like best for your room.

 There are lots of advantages of using bean bag chairs in your wedding lounge.
 Here are just a few of them: